 Many iconic African animals will become extinct within our lifetimes.
 The primary threats are hunting, habitat loss and disease.
 Chimpanzees and gorillas are hunted as a source of meat.
 In addition, entire families are killed to satisfy an ever-growing foreign pet trade.
 Elephants and rhinos are killed for their tusks and horns.
 Deforestation by foreign investors results in habitat loss for all these animals.

-Children of Conservation is dedicated to the conservation and protection of endangered species through education, habitat preservation and wildlife sanctuary support.
+Children of Conservation is dedicated to the conservation and protection of endangered species through education, habitat preservation and wildlife sanctuary and conservation worker support.

 Children of Conservation projects are designed not only to help the animals, but also benefit the local people working tirelessly to protect these creatures, preserve their habitat, and end the devastating bushmeat trade.

 Conservation focused education

 Over the past nine years, Children of Conservation has provided educational scholarships to the children of hundreds of sanctuary workers in Uganda, Kenya, Zambia, South Africa and Cameroon.
 This year, we are expanding our scholarship program to Sierra Leone, Democratic Republic of the Congo and Guinea.
 We are immensely proud that some of those children have now graduated from university.
 They are wonderful ambassadors for conservation and habitat protection.
 In many villages the benefits of conservation have now come to outweigh the benefits of killing gorillas or chimps for bush meat.
 Working at the sanctuary, or participating in conservation and habitat protection are considered to be noble professions because of the benefits they now incur.